pqrs/l5b-crud/README.md

 Following are the _labels.php_, _menus.php_ and _validation.php_ English language lines needed, copy them into the files in _/resources/lang/en_ or whatever other language folder you may need.
 Replace _Example_ for the name of your Model.

-TODO: generate a file with your choosen name ready to copy&paste.
+TODO: generate a file with all the customized language lines ready to copy&paste.

 **labels.php** under _'backend'_: